-In this webinar, Julian Higgins and James Thomas – Senior Editors of the Version 6 of the Cochrane Handbook – will present the new Handbook, explain how it was developed and how it is organized online and in the printed version (to be published in 2019).
-They will comment on the target audience of the Handbook and introduce the key sections and changes in relation to the previous Handbook version.
-At the end of the webinar there will be time for questions and answers.
+In these videos, originally part of the Cochrane Learning Live webinar series, Julian Higgins and James Thomas – Senior Editors of Version 6 of the Cochrane Handbook – present the new Handbook, explain how it was developed and how it is organized online and in the printed version (to be published in 2019).
+They comment on the target audience of the Handbook and introduce the key sections and changes in relation to the previous Handbook version.

 Julian Higgins is Professor of Evidence Synthesis at the University of Bristol in the UK.
 His research interests span the range of methodologies relevant to systematic reviews, with a particular interest in meta-analysis, and his many influential publications have led him to be named a Highly Cited Researcher each year since 2015.
 Julian is a past President of the Society for Research Synthesis Methodology and has been an active contributor to Cochrane since 1995.
 He is currently Senior Methods Advisor to the Editor-in-Chief at Cochrane, and sits on its Editorial Board and its Scientific Committee.
 He has co-edited the Cochrane Handbook for Systematic Reviews of Interventions since 2003, and is also co-author of the Wiley 2009 textbook Introduction to Meta-analysis.